-- Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information. - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - All of the 20 patient Care Quality Commission comment cards we received were positive about the service experienced.
+- Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information. - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - All of the 36 patient Care Quality Commission comment cards we received were positive about the service experienced, patients felt they were treated with dignity and respect, that the reception staff were helpful and felt that the doctors always gave them enough time. however one mentioned difficulty in getting appointments and another a complaint which they felt was dealt with well.
+This is in line with the results of the NHS Friends and Family Test and other feedback received by the practice.

 Results from the July 2017 annual national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-215 surveys were sent out and 116 were returned.
-This represented about 3% of the practice population.
-The practice was in line or slightly above average for its satisfaction scores on consultations with GPs and nurses.
+378 surveys were sent out and 90 were returned.
+This represented about 4% of the practice population.
+The practice was above average for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 93% of patients who responded said the GP was good at listening to them compared with the clinical commissioning group (CCG) average of 92% and the national average of 89%. - 95% of patients who responded said the GP gave them enough time; CCG 90%; national average 86%. - 96% of patients who responded said they had confidence and trust in the last GP they saw; CCG - 97%; national average - 95%. - 93% of patients who responded said the last GP they spoke to was good at treating them with care and concern; CCG- 90%; national average 86%. - 94% of patients who responded said the nurse was good at listening to them; (CCG) - 93%; national average - 91%. - 92% of patients who responded said the nurse gave them enough time; CCG 94%; national average 92%. - 97% of patients who responded said they had confidence and trust in the last nurse they saw; CCG -98%; national average - 97%.
+- 96% of patients who responded said the GP was good at listening to them compared with the clinical commissioning group (CCG) average of 90% and the national average of 89%. - 90% of patients who responded said the GP gave them enough time; CCG 84%; national average 86%. - 97% of patients who responded said they had confidence and trust in the last GP they saw; CCG 95%; national average 96%. - 97% of patients who responded said the last GP they spoke to was good at treating them with care and concern; CCG- 87%; national average 86%.

-- 93% of patients who responded said the last nurse they spoke to was good at treating them with care and concern; CCG 93%; national average 91%. - 93% of patients who responded said they found the receptionists at the practice helpful; CCG 90%; national average 87%.
+- 88% of patients who responded said the nurse was good at listening to them; (CCG) 87%; national average 91%. - 89% of patients who responded said the nurse gave them enough time; CCG 88%; national average 92%. - 94% of patients who responded said they had confidence and trust in the last nurse they saw; CCG 94%; national average 97%. - 90% of patients who responded said the last nurse they spoke to was good at treating them with care and concern; CCG 87%; national average 91%. - 88% of patients who responded said they found the receptionists at the practice helpful; CCG 88%; national average 87%.